-Croatia plans the construction geothermal cogeneration power plant21.
-May 2020. / SEE Energy News
+Croatia plans the construction geothermal cogeneration power plant, SEE Energy News

 The authorities set up a company Geotermalni Izvori, which is in charge of the project.
 The authorities of Srijem-Vukovar County are planning to use EU funds to accelerate the project for the construction of geothermal cogeneration power plant in the village of Babina Greda near Zupanja.